Bright Directions Tax Benefits and Highlights

 Contributions to an account are considered a gift from the contributor to the designated beneficiary and are generally excludable from the account owner’s taxable estate.
 Amounts in an account at the death of the beneficiary are includable in the designated beneficiary’s estate.

-An account owner’s contributions to an account are eligible for the annual gift tax exclusion, which is currently $15,000 per donee and will increase to $16,000 per donee in 2022.
+An account owner’s contributions to an account are eligible for the annual gift tax exclusion, which is currently $17,000 per donee.
 529 plans also allow for a special gift tax exclusion election.
-In general, this rule allows you to contribute up to $75,000 for each beneficiary in a single year ($80,000 once the annual exclusion is increased to $16,000 effective January 1, 2022) without federal gift tax consequences—provided that you make no other gifts to the beneficiary in the same year or in any of the succeeding four calendar years.
+In general, this rule allows you to contribute up to $85,000 for each beneficiary in a single year without federal gift tax consequences—provided that you make no other gifts to the beneficiary in the same year or in any of the succeeding four calendar years.
 This election needs to be made on a federal gift tax return.
 Under this rule, your contributions are subject to being added back into your taxable estate in the event of your death within the five-year period.
 You should consult your tax advisor regarding your situation.3

 Looking for something specific?